florian-vuillemot/Infinity-Storage/mongodb/README.md

 The MongoDB master/slave cluster provide in the MongoDB stack.
 You don't need to install another tool.

+Here, we will setup a MongoDB cluster master/slave without arbiter.

 ![Schema of master/slave replication](https://docs.mongodb.com/manual/_images/replica-set-read-write-operations-primary.bakedsvg.svg)